 There is no exact timetable on the implementation of the plan.
 You can get more information on the plan (including the entire 700+ page document for a good Saturday afternoon read).

 Scratch that – don’t read the plan, it’s too late to do anything about it.
-Just go hike Craggy Pinnacle before it’s closed!
+Just go hike Craggy Pinnacle as many times as possible before it’s closed!